Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Krill Oil?

-For lipid profiles, a 2023 meta-analysis (Huang et al., PMID: 38039646, 14 RCTs, 1,458 participants) found krill oil significantly reduces total cholesterol (p=0.01), LDL-C (p=0.006), and fasting triglycerides (p=0.0005).
-However, no significant effects on blood pressure, glycemic control, or systemic inflammatory markers were found.
-The TRILOGY trial (Mozaffarian et al. 2022, PMID: 34989797, n=500+) tested a concentrated pharmaceutical-grade krill oil formulation in severe hypertriglyceridemia (TG >500 mg/dL) and achieved a 33.5% triglyceride reduction vs placebo.
+On cholesterol, the data is solid.
+A 2023 meta-analysis of 14 RCTs (Huang et al., PMID: 38039646, 1,458 participants) found krill oil meaningfully lowered total cholesterol (p=0.01), LDL-C (p=0.006), and fasting triglycerides (p=0.0005).
+What it did not move: blood pressure, blood sugar control, or markers of body-wide inflammation.
+For people with very high triglycerides specifically (TG >500 mg/dL), the TRILOGY trial (Mozaffarian et al. 2022, PMID: 34989797, n=500+) tested a concentrated pharmaceutical-grade krill formulation (not the supplement on the shelf) and cut triglycerides 33.5% vs placebo.

 Does It Work?
 The Evidence